emptysetsquad/dollar-docs/pages/faqs/bonding.md

 ### How do I bond ESD tokens?

+Bonding tokens requires a user follow these steps:
+1. Connect their wallet to https://app.empyset.finance.
+2. From the app, click on DAO.
+Your balance should appear.
+3. Deposit the tokens you wish to bond into the staged area and click the plus sign, and agree to the transaction.
+When those coins are staged they will be available to bond.
+4. Enter tokens that you wish to bond, and again agree to the transaction.
+Those coins will be bonded and they will require a 15 epoch exit lockup in order to go back to a frozen state.

+Note: The process of bonding will incur transaction fees.

 ### Why do some epochs grant rewards and some epochs do not?

 If there is excess demand for ESD, then the price will trend above \$1 on the Uniswap pool, and that signals the protocol to mint additional token supply.
 Conversely, if the demand shrinks, excess selling on Uniswap will push the price below $1, which triggers the protocol to generate debt and incentivise token holders to burn ESD to shrink the token supply.